Meet our Pelvic Health Specialists

 Incontinence refers to the involuntary loss of urine.
 Stress incontinence is leakage when there is increased pressure on the bladder during an activity as when sneezing or exercising.
 Stress incontinence usually results from weakness and lack of support in the muscles of the pelvic floor.
 These muscles attach and connect from the pubic bone to the tailbone within the pelvis.
 The pelvic floor muscles also work to strengthen the low back, to stabilize the pelvic bones, and to help with sexual function.
-Women with stress incontinence often have “under active” pelvic floor muscles.
+People with stress incontinence often have “under active” pelvic floor muscles.

 Urge incontinence is the loss of urine when a person feels a sudden strong urge to urinate.
-Women with urge incontinence often have weak or “over active” bladder muscles which squeeze without sufficient control of the pelvic floor.
+People with urge incontinence often have weak or “over active” bladder muscles which squeeze without sufficient control of the pelvic floor.

 How Can Physical Therapy Help?